quarto-dev/quarto-actions/setup/README.md

         with:
           version: 0.3.71
   ```

+  If not provided, `setup` will use the latest _released_ version of quarto.

+  If the latest `pre-release` build is desired, use `version: pre-release`.

 * `tinytex` - _optional_.
 Set `tinytex: true` to [install TinyTeX](https://quarto.org/docs/output-formats/pdf-engine.html#installing-tex) using `quarto install tool tinytex`.
 Note: Installing TinyTeX on Windows can take several minutes.